 - How long should I stay here?
 Less than 2 hours.

 - Getting there – It’s an easy 10-minute walk from the Fremont Troll.

 We end our 3-day Seattle itinerary on the best note possible, by visiting a park that features arguably the best view of Seattle there is.
 Kerry Park, located in the Queen Anne neighborhood is very small itself but affords spectacular views of the city.
 From here, one can see the Space Needle, the Seattle skyline, and the imposing Mt.
 Rainier in the background.
 Bring a blanket, a bottle of wine, maybe some chocolates from Theo, and enjoy the view.
 Few other panoramas can really compete with this one.

 Aspiring photographers: be sure to bring a longer lens or a zoom camera.
 The city is close but not THAT close so you’ll need a little extra range to get the best photos.

 - How long should I stay here?
 As long as you like.

 - Getting there – It’s a bit tricky to reach Kerry Park, especially from Fremont.
 There is no convenient bus a walking time is around 45 minutes.
 Best to take a rideshare or taxi.

-If you’re staying for more than 3 days in Seattle, you’re going to need a few extra activities to add to your itinerary!
+If you’re staying for more than 3 days in Seattle, you’re going to need a few extra activities and Seattle day trips to add to your itinerary!
 Here are a few of our favorite activities.
 We’ve included everything from a boat tour to additional landmarks to explore.

 Whether you’re in the mood to wake up with a refreshing dip in the Puget Sound, or simply spend the morning walking along the shore with your feet in the sand, Alki Beach is the perfect place to do it!